Azure/azure-kusto-microhack2/README.md

 ### Task 5: Anomaly Detection 🎓

-Write a query to create an anomaly chart of the average shock.
+📆 Use table: `LogisticsTelemetryHistorical`

-For this task, we will provide more instructions:
+✍🏻 Write a query to create an anomaly chart of the average shock.

+For this task, we will provide more instructions.
 To generate these series, start with:

 ```Kusto
 let min_t = (toscalar(LogisticsTelemetryHistorical | summarize min(enqueuedTime)));